For the most up to date unit of study information, please use the Find a Course search.

 HPOL5003 Analysing Health Policy

-Credit points: 6 Teacher/Coordinator: Professor Andrew Wilson and A/Prof James Gillespie Session: Semester 2 Classes: Distance Education with compulsory Intensive workshops on Campus.
-2 x two day workshops plus online discussion Assessment: 1x2500 word assignment (50%), 1x3000 word assignment (50%) Mode of delivery: Distance education/intensive on campus
+Credit points: 6 Teacher/Coordinator: Professor Andrew Wilson and A/Prof James Gillespie Session: Semester 2 Classes: Block mode with compulsory Intensive workshops on Campus.
+2 x two day workshops plus online discussion Assessment: 1x3000 word assignment (50%), 1x3000 word assignment (50%) Mode of delivery: Block mode

 Buse K, Mays N, Walt G (2012).
 Making health policy.
 Second edition.
 Open University Press: London.
 Other required and recommended readings and reference lists will be available through eLearning